jcserv/portfolio-api/README.md

 # portfolio-api

-`portfolio-api` is a retrieval augmented generation API that provides a simple interface for users to ask questions about a user's professional experience.
+`portfolio-api` is a retrieval augmented generation API to allow users to ask questions about the content in a developer portfolio.

 Intended to be integrated into a portfolio website.